bmc/mc-endless-dispenser/README.md

 ## Installing the Plugin

-Unpack the `mc-endless-dispenser.zip` file you built above.
+Unpack the zip file you built above.
 Unzipping will result in an `mc-endless-dispenser` subdirectory containing numerous jar files.
 Assuming the top-level directory of your Minecraft world is `$WORLD`, issue the following commands.
 (These commands are suitable for Unix and Mac systems.
 If you're on Windows, either use the appropriate Windows commands or run the following commands from a [Cygwin](http://www.cygwin.com/) shell.)

     $ cd mc-endless-dispenser